YangRui2015/Sparse-Reward-Algorithms/README.md

 # HDDPG + HER + RND
 This repository contains the code to implement the *Hierarchical Deep Deterministic Policy Gradient (HDDPG) & Hindsight Experience Replay(HER) & Random Network Distillation(RND)* algorithm.
 Our experiment environment is Mocojo Robot environment, including *Reach、Push、PickandPlace、Slide*.
-However, We only came over the Reach task till now.
+However, We only finished the Reach task till now.

 To run the codes, you can first execute the command *"python run_HAC.py --layers 1 --her --normalize  --retrain  --env reach  --episodes 5000 --threadings 1"*.
 The meaning of the flag is easy to understand, and you can read the option.py file to see all the flags.
 There is a "performance.jpg" showing the accuracy of training only if the threadings is 1.